 Sugar-Free Blackberry Grape Popsicles

-Blackberry Grape Popsicles- Fresh blackberries and grapes are blended until smooth, poured into popsicle molds, and placed in the freezer until frozen.
-These popsicles are unbelievably easy to make and even more delicious than anything you can buy at the store.
-They make a sweet tasty treat for kids of all ages.
+Blackberry Grape Popsicles blend fresh blackberries and grapes until smooth, pour into popsicle molds, and place in the freezer until frozen.
+These popsicles are unbelievably easy to make and more delicious than anything you can buy at the store.

 Blackberry and Grape Popsicles criss crossed and piled on a silver bowl filled with ice.